-Pre-requisites: BIO 220 and CHE 220 with a minimum grade of B
+Pre-requisites: BIO 220 and CHE 220 with a minimum grade of B 3 credits, 3 hours

 This course is designed to help students study particular topics of interest in the Chemistry sciences while developing advanced research skills fundamental in planning and carrying out an independent scientific research project.
 Students will conduct laboratory, field research or library research using sophisticated methodology, equipment and techniques to obtain and analyze data.
 The research findings will be presented using oral and written papers.